|Yugoslavia at the World Youth Cup, 1987.|

--- A lot of people have written about what if Yugoslavia played in the Euro 1992.
-I chose to select a squad for the 1994 World Cup Finals because the World Cup would be more interesting.
+-- A lot of people have written about what if Yugoslavia played in the Euro 1992, largely because their replacement team Denmark won the tournament.
+However, I chose to select a squad for the 1994 World Cup Finals because the World Cup would be more interesting than the European Championship.
 Most of the players were in their prime that year.
 In 1992, players such as Davor Suker, Robert Jarni, Zvonimir Boban, Allen Boksic, etc were too young.
-Members of the 1987 World Youth Championship team would be in their prime.
+Members of the 1987 World Youth Championship team would be in their prime by 1994.

 -- Davor Zuker were in top shape that season.
 He finished as the second top scorer at La Liga.

 -- Allen Boksic was a star the season before.
 He helped Marseille to win the Champions' League in 1993 and finished fourth at Ballon d' Or in 1993.
 He was out of form in 1993-94 season, but he was still a bigger name as compared to Pancev.

 -- Meho Kodro finished third in scoring in La Liga that year behind Davor Zuker.
 I tried my best to look at the players based on performance in 1994, but I still looked at name recognition.
 In 1994, Kodro was probably ahead of Boksic or Prosinecki in terms of form, but the pair was considered the best players from Yugoslavia during that period.
 I decided to take them, instead of Kodro.
 Many managers in the history of the World Cup Finals have done that before.
 Perhaps, I am making the same mistakes.